Zagret/ghostblog_auto/README.md

 and run the command: sudo bash ghostblog.sh

 The script will download & unzip ghost and will also make any folders needed.
 Up from a point you need to manually configure GHOST "configure" file

+This is my first public script so any optimizations and help will be apreciated.